Everest Three Passes Trek - 17 Days

 Trip Extension

 You can easily extend your stay with other adventures.
-We can arrange exciting activities for you, such as a jungle safari (Chitwan and Bardiya), Bungee jumping (Pokhara, Bhote koshi, Kushma), Rafting (Bhote koshi, Trishuli, and Seti rivers), kayaking (Trishuli and Pokhara), paragliding (Pokhara and Kathmandu), zip flying (Kathmandu, Pokhara and Kushma) Canyoning(Pokhara and Sukhuta Beach), Hot ballon (Pokhara), according to your interest.
+We can arrange exciting activities for you, such as a jungle safari (Chitwan and Bardiya), Bungee jumping (Pokhara, Bhote koshi, Kushma), Rafting (Bhote koshi, Trishuli, and Seti rivers), kayaking (Trishuli and Pokhara), paragliding (Pokhara and Kathmandu), zip flying (Kathmandu, Pokhara and Kushma) Canyoning(Pokhara and Sukute Beach), Hot ballon (Pokhara), according to your interest.
 We can also set up sightseeing tours around the Kathmandu Valley if you're interested in culture and history.

 These tours will take you to UNESCO World Heritage sites like Bhaktapur Durbar Square, Patan Durbar Square, Kathmandu Durbar Square, Swayambhunath (Monkey Temple), Boudhanath Stupa, and Pashupatinath Temple.
 We suggest a trip to Nagarkot and Dhulikhel, a hill station just outside of Kathmandu, around sunrise for a serene getaway.
 We can also set up spiritual trips for Buddhists and Hindus that take you to temples, stupas, monasteries, and meditation centres.
 When you're booking a trip, please have a look at our ADD-ON package for an amazing adventure during the trek.